Sijia022/Deep-Learning-Labs/README.md

 # Deep-Learning-Labs
-Copy of labs for MIT 6.S191, Introduction to Deep Learning
+Copy of labs for MIT 6.S191, Introduction to Deep Learning for practices.